 Two-Dimensional Design combined with Introduction to Philosophy—Professors Carter and Harding

 Art 102HC: An introduction to the elements and principles of visual expression with an emphasis on two-dimensional form.
-Students will explore a wide range of conceptual approaches and media to develop critical visual thinking and the capacity to engage in creative problem solving.
-(Art Studio MW 3:30-5:00) (Arts Distribution)
+Students will explore a wide range of conceptual approaches and media to develop critical visual thinking and the capacity to engage in creative problem-solving.
+(Art Studio MW 5:45-7:10)

 Professor Carole Wolin

-This seminar class explores how knowledge is acquired in science, the nature of “proof” and science, and concepts of experimental design.
-(Science Distribution)
+Explore how knowledge is acquired in science, the nature of “proof” in science, and concepts of experimental design.
+These concepts will be applied to pressing issues such as the covid pandemic and sustainability.

 Professors Smith and Taylor

-Social Problems and Issues combined with Introduction to Literature
+Social Problems and Issues combined with Survey of American Literature II

-English 190HC: Introduction to Literature.
-An introduction to the study of literary forms, including fiction, essays, poetry, and drama with an emphasis on understanding literature as an integral part of intellectual development and of understanding of social issues.
-(Humanities Distribution)
+English 212HC: Survey of American Literature II.
+A survey of American literature from the mid-19th century to the present, including fiction, essays, poetry, drama, and oral traditions with an emphasis on understanding literature as an integral part of intellectual development and understanding of social issues.